mossbanay/Psychology-3-4/Notes/U3AOS2.md

 Maintenance rehersal is the process of **repeating information** to yourself in order to remember it.
 This may be vocally (speaking the words aloud), sub-vocal (speaking words in your head), visualising (keeping an image in your head) or muscularly (imaging how it feels to perform an action).
 Once maintenance rehersal stops, the memory will typically be **lost after about 20 seconds**.

+Maintenance rehersal is very helpful when trying to keep information in short term memory.

 #### Long-term memory

 Storage capacity: Potentially unlimited